AntoFratta/DVARF/README.md

 ### Class-Specific Average IoU

-The **IoU medio** (mean IoU) metric measures the average Intersection over Union for correctly matched predictions:
+The **mean IoU** metric measures the average Intersection over Union for correctly matched predictions:

 1. **Matching Algorithm**: For each ground truth box, we find the predicted box with the highest IoU.
 A prediction is considered a **True Positive (TP)** if:
    - The predicted class matches the ground truth class